bonham000/celsius-rewards-explorer/README.md

 ### Debugging

 The CSV file is huge (over 1GB) and cumbersome to work with.
 To help with this, there is a `debug` flag in the `parse-csv` file which, if switched on, will only process a few rows of the CSV and also dump out custom data to the `debug.json` file.
-You can use this to debug and troubleshoot issues processing the rewards data.
+To run the CSV parser in debug mode run `yarn csv:debug`.